Dana DeArmond

-Dana DeArmond (born June 16, 1979) is an American pornographic actress and director.
-She entered the industry in 2004 and is a member of the AVN and XRCO Halls of Fame.
+Dana DeArmond is an American pornographic film actress and director.
+She joined the adult film industry in 2004 and is a member of the AVN, XRCO, and Urban X Halls of Fame.

-Career
+Early life and career

 DeArmond grew up in Orlando, Florida.
 DeArmond had gained popularity before her porn career, as an internet personality with over 300,000 friends on Myspace.
 After meeting porn director Eon McKai on MySpace, she did her first scene for the film Neu Wave Hookers.
-DeArmond is currently the host of a show titled Dirty/Nerdy on Vivid Radio for Sirius XM.
+DeArmond has hosted a show titled Dirty/Nerdy on Vivid Radio for Sirius XM.

 DeArmond has directed two documentary porn movies in which she helps young people whom she meets on the web break into the business, called Dana DeArmond Does the Internet and Dana DeArmond's Role Modeling.
 She has also guest lectured on the adult industry for classes at University of California, Irvine and University of California, Santa Barbara.